andrewrgarcia/codeanvil/README.md

 <img src="img/codeanvil.webp" alt="Anvil in Grasslands" width="250" height="auto">

-# CodeAnvil - The Micromanager's Dream for GitHub Activity Tracking
+# CodeAnvil - A Micromanager's Dream for GitHub Activity Tracking

 **CodeAnvil** is the ultimate Python tool for obsessively tracking and analyzing GitHub activity across every single repository in a user’s account.
 Why settle for vague productivity metrics when you can go deep?
 CodeAnvil captures your “coding pulse,” activity heat, and consistency score to visualize your GitHub habits.
 Great for start-up founders who *really* want to stay on top of things!